cancergenetrust/cgtd/README.md

 Stewards working directly with patient-participants publish de-identified somatic cancer variants and basic clinical data.
-Researchers who find rare variants or combinations of variants in this globalresource that are associated with specific clinical features of interest may then contact the data stewards for those participants.
+Researchers who find rare variants or combinations of variants in this global resource that are associated with specific clinical features of interest may then contact the data stewards for those participants.